gandhi56-zz/dragon/README.md

 	4. How should the game states be evaluated?
 	5. Is Nex a first player win game?

 What do we know about Nex so far?
-How does it compare to Hex?
 ------------------------------------------------------------
-Combinatorics behind 2x2 Nex and 2x2 Hex
+* Combinatorics behind 2x2 Nex and 2x2 Hex
 	* Number of openings: 12 in Nex, 4 in Hex
 	* The opening **Ba1?a2** is the unique winning opening in 2x2 Nex.
 Every other opening concludes in a draw.
 	* There are 61 nodes in the game tree of 2x2 Nex, comparing with 65 nodes in the game tree of 2x2 Hex.